Witiko/expltools/explcheck/doc/project-proposal/04-design.md

 versions of the linter should improve their code understanding to the point where proper flow analysis can be performed.

-The warnings and errors in this documents do not cover the complete expl3 language.
+The warnings and errors in this document do not cover the complete expl3 language.
 The limitations currently include the areas outlined in a section of [the document with warnings and errors][6] titled "Caveats".
 Future versions of the linter should improve the coverage.